 Point 6 is correct.
 Prof. Roy Taylor's PSMF is ~1g Protein/kg Bodyweight, some ω-6 & ω-3 EFAs & veggies for fibre.
 See Point 3.

 Point 7 is misleading.
-Meta-studies e.g. Siri-Tarino et al and Chowdhury et al gave null results by including LF studies, also a dairy fat study which had a RR < 1 for increasing sat fat intake.
+Siri-Tarino et al gave a null result by including low fat studies, also a dairy fat study which had a RR < 1 for increasing intake.
+Chowdhury et al gave a null result, as some fats have a RR > 1 for increasing intake and some have a RR < 1 for increasing intake.

 Point 9 is partly correct.
 Microvascular, yes.
 Macrovascular, no. See Point 8.